spectrochempy/spectrochempy/conda/pypi-release.md

 Versioning scheme
 -----------------

-versioning scheme follows the rule described here : `Semantic versioning<https://semver.org>`_.
+versioning scheme follows the rule described here : [Semantic versioning](https://semver.org).

 Given a version number MAJOR.MINOR.PATCH, increment the:

-* MAJOR version when a new version make incompatible API changes, cdwwww
+* MAJOR version when a new version make incompatible API changes,

 * MINOR version when new functionalities are added in a backwards compatible manner

 * PATCH version when backwards compatible bug fixes are made.